Building Act 1984: Power to make regulations

 (c) services, fittings and equipment provided in or in connection with buildings.

 The powers to make building regulations have been amended and extended in their scope by two recent Acts of Parliament; the Sustainable and Secure Buildings Act 2004 and the Climate Change and Sustainable Energy Act 2006.
 The latter Act also alters and extends the enforcement powers of local building control authorities, in England and Wales.
 The Building Act 1984 is to be greatly altered in both its scope and its enforcement powers, by the forthcoming "Building Safety Act 2021".

 The legal obligation to ensure controlled building work does comply with the requirements of the building regulations will to be shared between more defined "individual dutyholders".
 Enforcement powers will be available for use by a building control authority for up to ten years after any offence.

+Repealed enactments

+Section 133(2) of the act repealed 24 enactments, listed in schedule 7 to the act.